Skip to main content

 As Trump preaches disdain for basic statistics, it seems his conservative allies are more than happy to follow along.

-(This post also appears on the Huffington Post).
+(This post also appears on the Huffington Post(link is external)).